 Pulmonary (Lung) Histoplasmosis

-Symptoms of Lung Histoplasmosis
+Symptoms of Pulmonary Histoplasmosis

-Diagnosing Lung Histoplasmosis
+Diagnosing Pulmonary Histoplasmosis

 You may have one or more of the following tests:

-Blood and urine tests may help diagnose the problem.
+- Blood and urine tests may help diagnose the problem.

-Treating Lung Histoplasmosis
+Treating Pulmonary Histoplasmosis

-Preventing Lung Histoplasmosis
+Preventing Pulmonary Histoplasmosis

-When to Call the Doctor
+When to Call Your Health Care Provider

 Call your health care provider right away if you have any of the following: